jchai002/choir-justice-supplies/fr/en/virtual-receptionist-greeting-options.markdown

 tags: [activation-and-setup, getting-started, admin-features, ooma-office-manager, wework]
 ---

 The virtual receptionist can answer incoming calls and direct them to the appropriate location.
-This versitile tool has a variety of greeting options so that you can choose exactly what your customers hear when they call.
+This versatile tool has a variety of greeting options so that you can choose exactly what your customers hear when they call.

 1. Table of Contents
 {:toc}